 @qgsfunction() what attributes the function expects to be filled.
 E.g.

 would load the values of the attributes named

 Unconditionally loading all attribute values when a user defined function is used in an expression might be a regression for some people with large layers, many attributes and a function that does not use the attribute values at all.

-#13 Updated by Giovanni Manghi 11 months ago
+#13 Updated by Giovanni Manghi almost 4 years ago

 - Status changed from Open to Closed